Benjamin Disraeli: Opposition leader; 1874 election

+Prime Minister (1874–1880)

-Second government (1874–1880)
+Second term

 Disraeli's cabinet of twelve, with six peers and six commoners, was the smallest since Reform.
 Of the peers, five of them had been in Disraeli's 1868 cabinet; the sixth, Lord Salisbury, was reconciled to Disraeli after negotiation and became Secretary of State for India.
-Lord Stanley (who had succeeded his father, the former Prime Minister, as Earl of Derby) became Foreign Secretary and Sir Stafford Northcote the Chancellor.
+Lord Stanley (who had succeeded his father, the former prime minister, as Earl of Derby) became Foreign Secretary and Sir Stafford Northcote the Chancellor.

 In August 1876, Disraeli was elevated to the House of Lords as Earl of Beaconsfield and Viscount Hughenden.
 The Queen had offered to ennoble him as early as 1868; he had then declined.
 She did so again in 1874, when he fell ill at Balmoral, but he was reluctant to leave the Commons for a house in which he had no experience.
 Continued ill health during his second premiership caused him to contemplate resignation, but his lieutenant, Derby, was unwilling, feeling that he could not manage the Queen.
-For Disraeli, the Lords, where the debate was less intense, was the alternative to resignation from office.
-Five days before the end of the 1876 session of Parliament, on 11 August, Disraeli was seen to linger and look around the chamber before departing the Commons.
+For Disraeli, the Lords, where the debate was less intense, was the alternative to resignation.
+Five days before the end of the 1876 session of Parliament, on 11 August, Disraeli was seen to linger and look around the chamber before departing.
 Newspapers reported his ennoblement the following morning.

-In addition to the viscounty bestowed on Mary Anne Disraeli; the earldom of Beaconsfield was to have been bestowed on Edmund Burke in 1797, but he had died before receiving it.
-The name Beaconsfield, a town near Hughenden, also was given to a minor character in Vivian Grey.
+In addition to the viscounty bestowed on Mary Anne Disraeli, the earldom of Beaconsfield was to have been bestowed on Edmund Burke in 1797, but he had died before receiving it.
+The name Beaconsfield, a town near Hughenden, was given to a minor character in Vivian Grey.
 Disraeli made various statements about his elevation, writing to Selina, Lady Bradford on 8 August 1876, "I am quite tired of that place [the Commons]" but when asked by a friend how he liked the Lords, replied, "I am dead; dead but in the Elysian fields."